-- Ensuring that those who are teaching or working with pupils with SEND are aware of their needs and have arrangements in place to meet them. - Ensuring that teachers monitor and review pupils' progress during the academic year. - Ensuring that the SENCo has sufficient time and resources to carry out their functions. - Providing the SENCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - Assisting the governing board in appointing a designated teacher for LAC, who will work closely with the SENCo to ensure that the needs of the pupils are fully understood by relevant school staff. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils. - Ensuring teachers have an established understanding of different types of SEND. - Ensuring that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEND. - Establishing and maintaining a culture of high expectations and including pupils with SEND in all opportunities available to other pupils. - Ensuring that the approach to the curriculum includes how it is made accessible for pupils with SEND. - Consulting health and social care professionals, pupils, and parents to ensure the needs of pupils with medical conditions are effectively supported. - Keeping parents and relevant teachers up-to-date with any changes or concerns involving a pupil, considering the school's Pupil Confidentiality Policy. - Identifying any patterns in the identification of SEND within the school and comparing these with national data. - Reporting to the governing board on the impact of SEND policies and procedures, including on pupils' mental health and wellbeing.
+- Ensuring that those who are teaching or working with pupils with SEND are aware of their needs and have arrangements in place to meet them. - Ensuring that teachers monitor and review pupils' progress during the academic year. - Ensuring that the SENCo has sufficient time and resources to carry out their functions. - Providing the SENCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - Assisting the governing board in appointing a designated teacher for LAC, who will work closely with the SENCo to ensure that the needs of the pupils are fully understood by relevant school staff. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils. - Ensuring teachers have an established understanding of different types of SEND. - Ensuring that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEND. - Establishing and maintaining a culture of high expectations and including pupils with SEND in all opportunities available to other pupils. - Ensuring that the approach to the curriculum includes how it is made accessible for pupils with SEND. - Consulting health and social care professionals, pupils, and parents to ensure the needs of pupils with medical conditions are effectively supported. - Identifying any patterns in the identification of SEND within the school and comparing these with national data. - Reporting to the governing board on the impact of SEND policies and procedures, including on pupils' mental health and wellbeing.